MrCookie-For-Programmers/Booty-automator/README.md

 ALL CREDITS: google gemini, dont worry i was involed a bit too (wich is why i  fucked up the readme at the beginning lmao)

 CHANGELOGS: Added settings menu (very useful), Added saving progress, added changing amount of macro clicks. have fun!
 New: Check it out, too many changes to list here. overall important: booty debug is now merged into normal booty, check out the settings!
+Added an easter egg into the main menu, dont cheat by looking into the code! psst, has to do smt with the ai that coded this)

 Automated Combinatorial Typist & Macro